-If one or more Directors cease to hold office during the Financial Year, they shall be replaced according to legal requirements.
+If, in the course of the financial year, one or more Directors cease to hold office, they shall be replaced according to legal requirements.

 In the event that, for any reason, the number of Directors appointed by the shareholders' meeting falls to less than half its prior level, the entire Board of Directors shall tender their resignations and a shareholders' meeting shall be urgently convened to appoint a new Board.